KyleKing/mdformat-mkdocs/README.md

 An [mdformat](https://github.com/executablebooks/mdformat) plugin for mkdocs.

+> *Warning*
+>
+> This is an initial proof of concept.
+Non-list items nested within a list are not properly handled (i.e. nested code blocks, quotes, etc.).
+Please [open an issue](https://github.com/KyleKing/mdformat-mkdocs/issues/new) and share examples that aren't properly supported!

 ## Usage

 Add this package wherever you use `mdformat` and the plugin will be auto-recognized.
 No additional configuration necessary.
 See [additional information on `mdformat` plugins here](https://mdformat.readthedocs.io/en/stable/users/plugins.html)